antw/genesis/README.md

 Recipes are the smallest possible scripts, intended to set up single pieces of software (and no more) such as Apache, Nginx, RVM, etc.
-Recipies are then combined into "roles" which combine recipes into larger, reusuable units such as "rails-stack", "mysql-stack", etc.
+Recipies are then combined into "roles" which such as "rails-stack", "mysql-stack", etc.

-Finally, servers permit roles to be combines on a server-by-server basis.
-You might, for example, wish to combine "rails-stack" and "mysql-stack" roles into a single "standalone" server, or perhaps a "redis" recipie with a "resque-stack" to create a dedicated job server.
+Finally, servers permit you to set up individual machines using the roles which have been defined.
+You might for example, wish to combine "rails-stack" and "mysql-stack" roles into a single "standalone" server, or perhaps a "redis" recipie with a "resque-stack" to create a dedicated job server.
 Server components are also an ideal place to specify machine-specific configuration.

 Recipes, roles, and servers should each have their own directory which matches the name of the component, with the following directory